The Nervous Wreck

 The Nervous Wreck is a 1926 American silent comedy adventure film directed by Scott Sidney and starring Harrison Ford, Phyllis Haver and Chester Conklin.
 It is based on the play The Nervous Wreck by Owen Davis, inspired by an earlier story The Wreck by E.J.
 Rath.
 The play later became a musical on which the 1930 film Whoopee! was based and also inspired the 1944 film Up in Arms.

-Synopsis
+Plot

 Wrongly believing himself to be suffering from a fatal illness, a Pittsburgh man sets out for Arizona but stops at a ranch for a meal on the way.
 There he is tricked into eloping with the daughter of the house, engaged to a local sheriff.
 The couple are subsequently pursued by the sheriff and the girl's father, and during a series of adventures he discovers that his poor health was all in his mind.